Kelley Deal: Textiles

 Deal's sewing machine, a Kenmore 385 12-stich, on display at the Rock and Roll Hall of Fame.
 Used in the Breeders song "S.O.S." from Last Splash.

-Deal has a life-long interest in textile arts.
-She brought her sewing machine to the studio while recording Last Splash so that she could quilt during down-time.
+Deal has a lifelong interest in textile arts.
+She brought her sewing machine to the studio while recording Last Splash so she could quilt during downtime.
 Its amplified sounds were used in the album, on the song "S.O.S.".
 The machine is on display at the Rock and Roll Hall of Fame.
+As of 2026, she sells scarves sewn from recycled textiles on her website.

-She has been knitting in recent years.
-She specializes in knitted handbags, which she sells on her website, and appeared on the DIY Network knitting show Knitty Gritty, and in 2008 released a book of her knitting handbag patterns, Bags That Rock: Knitting on the Road with Kelley Deal.
-One of her patterns is included in the DIY Network's book Knitty Gritty Knits: 25 Fun & Fabulous Projects.
+Deal is also a knitter, specializing in knit handbags.
+Her handbag patterns are available in her 2008 book Bags That Rock: Knitting on the Road with Kelley Deal as well as on her personal Ravelry account.
+She has been featured on the appeared on the DIY Network knitting show Knitty Gritty, and one of her patterns is included in the DIY Network's book Knitty Gritty Knits: 25 Fun & Fabulous Projects.